timniven/timniven.github.io/_posts/2018-02-09-hierarchical-probabilistic-neural-network-language-model.markdown

 ---
 layout: post
-title: "Hierarchical Probabilistic Neural Network Language Model - Morin and Bengio (2005)"
+title: "[Paper] Hierarchical Probabilistic Neural Network Language Model - Morin and Bengio (2005)"
 date: 2018-02-09
-categories: language-model
+categories: language-model papers
 ---

 Reading for rough understanding and getting the flavour of their style of thinking